Seminal vesicles: Microanatomy

 The inner lining of the seminal vesicles (the epithelium) is made of a lining of interspersed column-shaped and cube-shaped cells.
 There are varying descriptions of the lining as being pseudostratified and consisting of column-shaped cells only.
 When viewed under a microscope, the cells are seen to have large bubbles in their interior.
 This is because their interior, called cytoplasm, contains lipid droplets involved in secretion during ejaculation.
 The tissue of the seminal vesicles is full of glands, spaced irregularly.
 As well as glands, the seminal vesicles contain smooth muscle and connective tissue.
 This fibrous and muscular tissue surrounds the glands, helping to expel their contents.
 The outer surface of the glands is covered in peritoneum.

 Function

 The seminal vesicles secrete a significant proportion of the fluid that ultimately becomes semen.
-Fluid is secreted from the ejaculatory ducts of the vesicles into the vas deferens, where it becomes part of semen.
-This then passes through the urethra, where it is ejaculated during a male sexual response.
+Fluid is secreted from the ejaculatory ducts of the vesicles into the vas deferens and ejaculated through the urethra during the male sexual response.

 About 70-85% of the seminal fluid in humans originates from the seminal vesicles.
 The fluid consists of nutrients including fructose and citric acid, prostaglandins, and fibrinogen.

-Nutrients help support sperm until fertilisation occurs; prostaglandins may also assist by softening mucous of the cervix, and by causing reverse contractions of parts of the female reproductive tract such as the fallopian tubes, to ensure that sperm are less likely to be expelled.
+Nutrients help support sperm until fertilisation occurs; prostaglandins may also assist by softening mucus of the cervix, and by causing reverse contractions of parts of the female reproductive tract such as the fallopian tubes, to ensure that sperm are less likely to be expelled.